Raghav714/Question-Answer-System/README.md

 # Question-Answer-System
+It was the part of CS200 my 4th Semester Course work.
+The domain on which the system was trained was freedom fighters biography.
+The whole system was divided into 2 parts that is text processor and question processor.

-In this Project I have used Standford Tools to extract the named entity and relation between those entity
+In Text processor the Standford Tools to extract the named entity and relation between those entity was used.
+The obtanied tuple was stored in PGSQL database.
+This is the method by which i converted the unstructed data to structed data.

+In question processor first the question were classified into o

 In this You Need to download the NER and OPENIE tools from standford site given on below link https://nlp.stanford.edu/software/openie.html and https://nlp.stanford.edu/software/CRF-NER.shtml